 Ground reaction forces were recorded using force plates located in the instrumented treadmill and level with the floor, ramp and stairs.

-Data access is provided here with a public-view Dropbox directory.
+Data access is provided here with a public-view Dropbox directory (direct link).
 You can download the entire database or partial files.
 We recommend to download each subject individually (~1GB per subject)